 I once had a reliable Hollywood insider friend who insisted that Davis sometimes liked to get it on with guys.
 Davis himself took on the issue and stated:

-While he was seen as a sellout by many African-Americans, he marched with Martin Luther King Jr. from Selma to Montgomery, Alabama in 1965 and in 1966, he was given his own network television show, which was unprecedented at the time.
+While he was seen as a sellout by many Black Americans, Davis marched with Martin Luther King Jr. from Selma to Montgomery, Alabama in 1965 and in 1966, he was given his own network television show, which was unprecedented at the time.
 Davis, who smoked four packs of cigarettes a day throughout his lifetime, died in 1990 from throat cancer after refusing treatment that would have ruined his voice.
-He was 64 years old.
+He was just 64 years old.